KarlKognition/ProjectHoursBudgeter/README.txt

 To test, use the TEST batch file.
 These tests have become obsolete from version 1 to version 2 of the software.
 Version 1 is not available in this repo.

 REQUIREMENTS AND DEFINITIONS:
-DEF: "Calculated PS18 extracted hours" in the hours budgeting file, which may be so mentioned in the log files, is data which is formatted with default/black colour and are the hours calculated from the PS18 pivot table (SAP extract).
+DEF: "Accumulated hours" in the hours budgeting file, which may be so mentioned in the log files, is data which is formatted with default/black colour and are the hours calculated from the SAP extract file.
-REQ: The employee names in the budgeting file must be copied directly from the PS18 pivot table.
+REQ: The employee names in the budgeting file must be copied directly from the SAP extract table.
 DO NOT type in the names yourself and do not remove diacritics or hyphenation.
 REQ: The row of employee names in the budgeting file must be located between the cells containing the data exactly as displayed below in between the ---, including new lines:
 (start cell, first column)
 ---